olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 Let's try https://github.com/shelfio/chrome-aws-lambda-layer.
 Go to Lambda - Functions - citizenship-ircc.
 Click on the Layers in the chart which brings you to the bottom of the page.
 Add a new custom layer and specify ARN for your region from https://github.com/shelfio/chrome-aws-lambda-layer.

 Now the function works!
 Both dependencies (puppeteer-core and chromium) are found.
+This is a default node.js stub created by Amazon with only two checks for dependencies added.

 ```
 exports.handler = async (event) => {